henro25/simple-chat/rpc-notebook.md

 ## 5. Next Steps

 1. **Measure Performance:**
-   - Benchmark message sizes and latency between the custom protocols and gRPC.
+   - Benchmark message sizes between the custom protocols and gRPC.

 2. **Expand Functionality:**
    - Check if there's bugs or other functionalities that need to be completed.